humdrum-tools/humdrum-documentation/tool/perform/index.md

 \<*number*\>, and continue playback from the beginning of that measure.
-The **perform** commands for moving forward and backward should be avoided when inputs contain unnumbered measures or highly unusual orderings \-- such as reverse-order measure numbers.
+The **perform** commands for moving forward and backward should be avoided when inputs contain unnumbered measures or highly unusual orderings &mdash; such as reverse-order measure numbers.

 The tempo can be modified interactively by using the greater-than (`>`) and less-than (`<`) signs to increase or decrease the tempo